 The three members connected at a Fernando Jones Blues camp in Chicago.
 As a band, MudCity Blu got its start in the Chicago neighborhood of Bronzeville playing for the community at Jazzin’ and Jammin’ in Bronzeville, a venue which aims to bring jazz and blues back to its historic center.
-On blues nights, the band opens for Chicago blues favorites such as the Original Chicago Blues All-Stars, Low-Reen & the Maxwell St. Band, Melody Angel, and Coffy Brooksclausell, just to name a few.
+On blues nights, the band opens for Chicago blues favorites such as the Original Chicago Blues All-Stars, Low-Reen & the Maxwell St. Band, and Melody Angel, just to name a few.
 From there, MudCity Blu has been playing in and around the Chicagoland area, giving their own feel to classic and contemporary blues, but also playing originals integrating many different influences.

 Guitarist and Vocalist